jgibbons-cp/datadog/kubernetes/lab/operator/README.md

   kubectl exec -it $(kubectl get pods -o custom-columns="POD NAME":.metadata.name --no-headers | grep cluster | sed -n 1p) -- agent status
   ```

+- Why do you see a status of CreateContainerConfigError?
+How do we investigate?
+How do we fix?
+When we do fix what happens/why?

 - What got installed
     ```
     kubectl get all